 Why a routine is important

 As Baby’s brain continues to develop at a seriously speedy rate, they are beginning to experiment with the amount of control that they have on their environment.
 What can Baby change?
 What can they get away with?
 A flexible schedule may sound like your dream life – no schedules! no time constraints! – but it’s actually quite stressful on a toddler.
 And it doesn’t prepare them for the schedules that are inevitably approaching, like preschool, sports, playdates, and more.

 A study from the American Academy of Sleep Medicine found that nightly routines decreased stress in toddlers, improved their daytime behavior, and even helped improve the mood of the child’s caretakers.

 Why Baby resists the routine

 If you’ve ever stayed up past your own bedtime just trying to finish one more thing, then you can understand why Baby wants to, too!
-He wants to do anything besides lie still in a dark room – but that’s exactly why a routine is such a good idea.
-Baby hasn’t had the practice with self-control and self-regulation that you’ve been working on throughout your life, but he has you on his team to send him off to bed before he gets too tired.
+They want to do anything besides lie still in a dark room – but that’s exactly why a routine is such a good idea.
+Baby hasn’t had the practice with self-control and self-regulation that you’ve been working on throughout your life, but they have you on their team to send them off to bed before they get too tired.